A Heartbeat for the Main Thread

 PerfLogWriter was the first thing I built to address this.
 Not a fix: a measurement tool.

 It is a simple file-based logger.
 Events are written to disk with timestamps and categories.
-Log files rotate when they reach a size limit, so the logs do not grow unbounded over a long session.
+Each log file caps at a size limit (writing stops), and old files are pruned across sessions, so the logs do not grow unbounded.
 Structured entries, one per line, parseable by the analysis scripts in Scripts/Performance/.

-A DispatchQueue.main repeating timer fires every 1.5 seconds.
+A GCD (Grand Central Dispatch) timer source on DispatchQueue.main fires every 500ms.
 Each time it fires, it records how long it actually waited.
 On an uncontested main thread, the timer fires close to on time.
 When the main thread is blocked, the timer fires late.
-The difference between the scheduled interval and the actual interval is the stall duration.
+The difference between the scheduled interval and the actual interval is the stall duration.1

 The logs pointed straight at the cause.

 Duplicate detection runs a TaskGroup with six workers.
 Each worker hashes a file, computes a digest, and reports a result.
-Six workers producing results as fast as NVMe can feed them.
+Six workers producing results as fast as they can hash.
 The original implementation called back into the ViewModel for each result:

-// Bad: per-result mutation triggers O(N) SwiftUI diffs
+// Bad: per-result mutation triggers a SwiftUI diff on every iteration

 for await result in group {